ACADEMIC INFORMATION

 AP 101 Christian Evidences – This class is designed to prove that Christianity is the one true religion approved by God.
 It will show that the Bible is the inspired word of God, that Jesus Christ is the divine Son of God and that man can know truth.

-AP 103 Special Studies Apologetics – This will be an intense crash course of issues that are always debated in the world and in the church.
-Topics such as the deity of Christ, premillennialism, music in the church, modern day miracles and others will be examined.
+AP 102 Special Studies Apologetics – This will be an intense crash course of issues that are always debated in the world and in the church.
+Topics such as the deity of Christ, premillennialism, music in the church, modern day miracles, attributes of God, the problem of suffering, church discipline, qualifications of elders and deacons and others will be examined.

 Language